synchronal/.github/profile/README.md

-Synchronal is an unincorporated cooperative group dedicated to developing and maintaining open-source projects, typically using Elixir and Rust.
+Synchronal is an unincorporated cooperative group dedicated to developing and maintaining open-source projects.
 We care deeply about testing and development workflow.

 ## Elixir